 council's rOLE IN eMERGENCIES

-Council is required to appoint a Local Emergency Management Officer (LEMO) who in the event of an emergency will act as a coordinator and will liaise with the other Emergency Services such as NSW Police, Fire and Rescue and State Emergency Services.
+Council is required to appoint a Local Emergency Management Officer (LEMO) who in the event of an emergency will act as a coordinator and will liaise with the other agencies such as NSW Police, Fire and Rescue and State Emergency Services.

 Council also reviews and updates the Local Emergency Management Plan (EMPLAN) which details arrangements for, prevention of, preparation for, response to and recovery from emergencies within the Dubbo Regional Council Local Government Area.